jacquelin-doran/SpotMe/SpotMe.md

 The *serviceId* value identifies your app.
 It is industry standard to use the package name of your app (com.google.example.myapp).

 The following code sample on how to advertise is from our project.
-Note that "edu.gvsu.cis.spotme2" is our *serviceId* tag  here.

 ```
 private fun startAdvertising() {
         val advertisingOptions = AdvertisingOptions.Builder().setStrategy(STRATEGY).build()